Schuch666/eva3dm/paper.md

 ### 1. Pre-processing of observations

 - Download of the observations, some examples include:
-  - METAR (METeorological Aerodrome Report) can be downloaded using the R-package [riem](https://docs.ropensci.org/riem/) or the [Iowa State University](https://mesonet.agron.iastate.edu/request/download.phtml) site
+  - METAR (METeorological Aerodrome Report) can be downloaded using the R-package [riem](https://docs.ropensci.org/riem/) or the [Iowa State University](https://mesonet.agron.iastate.edu/request/download.phtml) website
-  - AERONET (Aerosol Robotic Network) can be downloaded at [AErosol RObotic NETwork](https://aeronet.gsfc.nasa.gov/new_web/data.html) site
+  - AERONET (Aerosol Robotic Network) can be downloaded at [AErosol RObotic NETwork](https://aeronet.gsfc.nasa.gov/new_web/data.html) website
-  - Air Quality data for Brazil can be downloaded using the R-package [qualR](https://github.com/ropensci/qualR), or [QUALAR](https://qualar.cetesb.sp.gov.br/qualar) and [MonitorAir](https://www.data.rio/datasets/dados-hor%C3%A1rios-do-monitoramento-da-qualidade-do-ar-monitorar/explore) sites
+  - Air Quality data for Brazil can be downloaded using the R-package [qualR](https://github.com/ropensci/qualR), or [QUALAR](https://qualar.cetesb.sp.gov.br/qualar) and [MonitorAir](https://www.data.rio/datasets/dados-hor%C3%A1rios-do-monitoramento-da-qualidade-do-ar-monitorar/explore) websites
   - Satellite products are available at [NASA giovanni](https://giovanni.gsfc.nasa.gov/giovanni/) website

 - Process a list of the location to extract time-series from the model.